eternal-flame-AD/yumechi.jp/content/en/blog/kraken-biometrics-storage-policy.md

 The reason why I have such big issue is clear, if someone online provides my correct DOB and SSN, you might still have some reservations on whether they are the real me.
 However if they got their hands on my biometric data (driver's license photo, a selfie, etc.), they can easily impersonate me.

-And yes, regular banks and some financial services do retain such data, however the cryptocurrency industry is littered with scandals and data breaches where "proofs" of security are sometimes questionable or even outright false.
+And yes, regular banks and some financial services do retain such data (except the "live selfie", which _can_ be used to authenticate as me against many similar IDVs _out of context_), however the cryptocurrency industry is littered with scandals and data breaches where "proofs" of security are sometimes questionable or even outright false.
 While the loss of cryptocurrency is usually finite and is largely an elastic risk (depending on how much you are willing to put into it), the loss of your identity is not, and when that loss potentially includes your biometric data, the risk is even higher.
 This is why I refuse to have such platforms be in control of my biometric data long term.

+And note that while Plaid hold the data, they are only the data processor, the *Data Custodian* is Kraken.
+This is clearly stated in [Plaid Biometric Data Policy and Release Agreement](https://plaid.com/legal/#biometric-policy-and-release), which means hypothetically let's say it is X years later and there is a concerning leadership change at Kraken, and you decide with close your account, they can _still_ hold the data for up to 3 years after you close your account.
+Additionally, since Kraken is the Custodian, it is _fully_ within their rights to migrate the entirety of the data to somewhere else.

 ## Transcript